riscvarchive/riscv-code-size-reduction/existing_extensions/Huawei Custom Extension/riscv_uop_handling.rst

 (or the interrupted instruction was not a sequenced instruction).
 Why add a field to ``xstatus`` ?
 It was the most convenient place as it already forms part of the context, so requires no software changes.

+*It would be more regular to add an extra CSR for this, TBD*

 ``xstatus.step`` is only updated by issuing sequenced instructions or software writes to the ``xstatus`` register.
 If handler or debug mode code issue any sequenced instructions then they must save/restore the value of ``xstatus.step`` before returning to the interrupted sequenced instruction.